UTKARSHSHARMA718/Mamba-Bookings/README.md

 - Full responsiveness on all pages
 - Cookie-based authentication
 - API and Controllers creation
-- Caching layer for fast read operations
+- Caching layer for fast-read operations
 - Detail-oriented effects and animations using Tailwind
 - Nextjs server actions for data fetching
 - Zustand for global state management